dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/36_Galois_Theory_Computations.md

 - To show $f$ is irreducible, it suffices to show it is irreducible over any $\FF_p[x]$.
 - A quadratic with no real roots is irreducible.

-Showing your polynomial (or extension) is separable:
+Showing your polynomial is separable:

 - Show $f$ has distinct roots in $\bar{k}$.
 - For $f$ irreducible, $f$ is separable iff $f'(x) \not\equiv 0$.
-- In characteristic zero, irreducibles are automatically separable.
+- For perfect fields, irreducibles are automatically separable.

+Showing your *extension* is separable:

+- Splitting fields of separable polynomials are automatically separable *and* normal (and thus Galois).
-- Finite extensions of a perfect field are automatically separable.
+- Extensions of a perfect field are automatically separable.
+  - In particular, extensions over $\QQ$ or any $\ch k = 0$ are separable, and one only needs to show normality.

+Showing your extension $K/k$ is Galois:

+- Show normality and separability.
+- Show $K$ is the splitting field of a separable polynomial ("separable splitting field")

 :::

 :::{.fact}
-Showing your extension is Galois:

-- Show normality and separability.
--

-Separable:

-- Any extension over a field $k$ with $\ch k = 0$ is automatically separable.
-- Any finite splitting field of a separable polynomial is automatically separable *and* normal.

 :::